 Any lawyer can appear in court for an aggravated speeding ticket.
 But few lawyers are truly equipped to defend an aggravated speeding case.

 There are many important factors that go into properly defending an aggravated speeding case.
 Frequently, the prosecutor plays a large role in determining the outcome of the case.
 This is why it is important to hire a lawyer who is in the courthouse handling these types of cases on a daily basis.

 What are some typical questions I should ask my lawyer?

-A traffic lawyer needs to have many options and strategies available because the more options, the better the possible outcome for the driver.
+A traffic lawyer needs to have many options and strategies available.
+The more options, the better the possible outcome for the driver.
 Lawyers have more options if they have experience in that particular courtroom.
 Therefore, you’ll want to ask your traffic lawyer the following questions:

 - Have you defended aggravated speeding tickets in the past?